-Writing Strategies
+LS 301C Writing Strategies

 Course advisory: SCC minimum English and math standards; student advised to meet with DSP counselor and instructor prior to enrollment.
 Student advised to take other non-Learning Skills courses.
 This course is one in a series of four that helps students with cognitive processing disabilities.
 This course focuses on alternative strategies to become skillful in sentence writing, paragraph writing, error monitoring and theme writing to access their college classes.
-This is a Pass/No pass only course.
+This is a Pass/No Pass only course.
 Two hours lecture, one hour activity (8 week course).

-LS 306A 3.0 Units
+LS 306A 3 Units Spelling Strategies

-Spelling Strategies Emphasizes special sp

-Emphasizes special spelling techniques, computer-assisted instruction, and assistive-device instruction to help the student compensate for a specific spelling disabilities impacting his/her college courses.
+Emphasizes special spelling techniques, computerassisted instruction, and assistive-device instruction to help the student compensate for a specific spelling disabilities impacting his/her college courses.
 Covers phoneme awareness, morphograph analysis, and beginning rule applications to affixes and base words.
 The students also begin to learn compensatory strategies.
-This is a Pass/No pass only course.
-Repeatable 1 time NOTE: Combined enrollments in LS 306A and LS 306B may not exceed 3.
+This is a Pass/No Pass only course.
+NOTE: Combined enrollments in LS 306A and LS 306B may not exceed 3.
 Three hours lecture.